crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 Listening on http://0.0.0.0:9090
 </pre>

-Or build an optimised release locally and execute it after
+Or build an optimised release locally and execute it via:

 <pre class="code">
 $ crystal build src/heroku101.cr --release